 We're not merely talking about “positive thinking” here, we're talking about a habitual way of seeing the world.
 Poor people come from fear.
 Their minds are constantly scanning for what's wrong or what could go wrong in any situation.
 Their primary mindset is “What if it doesn't work?” or, more bluntly, “It won't work.”
 Rich people, as we discussed earlier, take responsibility for creating their life and come from the mindset, “It will work because I'll make it work.”

 Rich people expect to succeed.
 They have confidence in their abilities, they have confidence in their creativity and they believe that should the “doo-doo hit the fan”, they can always make their money back or succeed in another way.
+They look for ways to educate themselves to be better prepared for the task.

 On the other hand, poor people expect to fail.
-They lack confidence in themselves and in their abilities, and should things not work out, they believe it would be catastrophic.
+They lack confidence in themselves and their abilities, and should things not work out, they believe it would be catastrophic.

 7. Rich Mindsets Always Focus on Positive Attitude